crim-ca/stac-populator/docs/populators.md

 # Adding New and Custom Implementations

-This documentation covers defining a new populator implementation in the `stac-populator` CLI tool.
-While it focuses on data properties integration from a THREDDS Catalog, other types of catalogs follow a pretty similar pattern.
-We illustrate our tutorial with the `RDPSpopulator` implementation.
+This documentation describes how to create a new STAC populator implementation.

+This tutorial uses the `RDPSpopulator` implementation as an example which integrates data properties from a THREDDS Catalog.
+The process of integrating data from other sources is similar.

 ## Resources